huuanhhuynguyen/RoboND-Map-My-World/README.md

 ```
 $ rtabmap-databaseViewer ~/.ros/rtabmap.db
 ```

-    a.
-Choose View -> Constraints View and Graph View
+* Choose View -> Constraints View and Graph View
-    b.
-To see 3D Map, Choose Edit -> View 3D Map ...
+* To see 3D Map, Choose Edit -> View 3D Map ...

 You could also open the database I already generated in this project.
+The number of loop closures can be found in [overview.png](images/overview.png).